 PSE's observations are based on a site visit performed on May 20th, 2022, during which the exterior and interior of the structure were observed.
 Our site observations were limited to visible and accessible portions of the structure.
 During the site visit, we observed the interior and exterior of the structure from ground level, elevated loading dock, or upper story floors.
 We did not use lifters or ladders to observe areas of the structure not visible from grade, elevated loading dock, or upper story floors.
-At the time of our site visit interior and exterior finishes were in place throughout most of the building and access to the North and South sides of the building was limited due to fencing; therefore, we were unable to observe some areas of the structure that are likely to have additional undocumented damage.
+We did not access to the North and South sides of the building was limited due to fencing; therefore, we were unable to observe some areas of the structure that are likely to have additional undocumented damage.
 We did not access the attic of the structure or any potential crawl space areas due to lack of any evident access.
 Additionally, we were not provided historical construction or design documents, and we have not performed any structural analysis or design checks of the building per current building code.

 The subject structure is a three-story light wood framed commercial building located on Newport's Historic Bayfront.
 The original structure appears to be a rectangular three-story structure with a gable roof with storefront parapets.
 It appears that a two-story addition was added to the original structure at the west wall.
 This addition has a monoslope roof.
-Based on our observations, the gravity force resisting system is comprised of wood joists, beams, posts and bearing walls.
+Based on our observations, the gravity force resisting system is comprised e + 5 of wood joists, beams, posts and bearing walls.
 Due to finishes we were unable to ascertain if the exterior walls were balloon framed or platform framed.
 The lateral force resisting system is most likely comprised of horizontal lumber sheathing barring any unknown past renovations or upgrades.